 Learn how to create eye-catching visuals for your next sales pitch or marketing presentation with intuitive design tools, helpful tutorials and PowerPoint presentation templates.

 Convey ideas with compelling slideshows.

 For business presentations, a good slideshow can communicate your message and break down your proposal into smaller, more consumable pieces.
-By collecting all your data, photos, infographics, and videos, slideshows help you make an engaging and memorable presentation that makes a lasting impression on your audience.
+By collecting all your data, photos, infographics and videos, slideshows help you to make an engaging and memorable presentation that makes a lasting impression on your audience.

-Whether you use Google Slides, Microsoft PowerPoint presentations, or Keynote slideshows, a well-designed presentation can help you make a sale, land a business deal, or communicate your next big idea.
+Whether you use Google Slides, Microsoft PowerPoint presentations or Keynote slideshows, a well-designed presentation can help you to make a sale, land a business deal or communicate your next big idea.

 Presentation backgrounds that resonate.

 While the content of every slideshow will vary, the presentation background design can be the same.
 This gives your brand a cohesive look and enables everyone on your team or at your company to use the same slide layouts.
 When you craft your own slide backgrounds, you can save them as a PowerPoint theme and reuse them for future presentations.

 Customise templates for your brand.